District of Columbia Water and Sewer Authority

 Water authority of Washington, D.C.

-The District of Columbia Water and Sewer Authority (DC Water) provides drinking water, sewage collection, and sewage treatment for Washington, D.C.
-The utility also provides wholesale wastewater treatment services to several adjoining municipalities in Maryland and Virginia, and maintains more than 9,000 public fire hydrants in Washington, D.C.
+The District of Columbia Water and Sewer Authority (DC Water) provides drinking water, sewage collection, and sewage treatment for the District of Columbia in the United States.
+The utility also provides wastewater treatment to several adjoining localities in Maryland and Virginia, and maintains more than 9,000 public fire hydrants in the District of Columbia.

-DC Water was founded in 1996 when the city government and the U.S. federal government established it as an independent authority of the city's government.
+DC Water was founded in 1996 when the district government and the U.S. federal government established it as an independent authority of the district's government.

 Service area

 DC Water provides more than 600,000 residents, 16.6 million annual visitors, and 700,000 people employed in the District of Columbia with water, sewage collection, and treatment.
 The agency also provides wholesale wastewater treatment for 1.6 million people in Montgomery and Prince George's counties in Maryland, and Fairfax and Loudoun counties in Virginia.